Chris de Burgh: Early life

 De Burgh was born in Venado Tuerto, Argentina, to Colonel Charles John Davison, a British diplomat, and Maeve Emily (née de Burgh).
-His maternal grandfather was Sir Eric de Burgh, a British Army officer who had been Chief of the General Staff in India during the Second World War.
+His maternal grandfather was General Eric de Burgh, a British Army officer who had been Chief of the General Staff in India during the Second World War.
 He took his mother's maiden name, "de Burgh", as a stage name when he began performing, while his legal surname remains "Davison".
-His father had substantial farming interests, and Chris spent much of his early years in Malta, Nigeria and Belgian Congo, as he, his mother and brother accompanied Colonel Davison on his diplomatic and engineering work.
+His father had substantial farming interests, and Chris spent much of his early years in Malta, Nigeria and the Belgian Congo, as he, his mother and brother accompanied Colonel Davison on his diplomatic and engineering work.

 The Davisons finally settled in Bargy Castle, County Wexford, Ireland, which was somewhat dilapidated at the time.
 It was a twelfth-century castle which Eric de Burgh bought in the 1960s.
 He converted it into a hotel, and young Chris sang for the guests there.

 De Burgh attended Marlborough College in Wiltshire, England, where he was in the year below Nick Drake; de Burgh asked to join a jazz band Drake had formed with four schoolmates, the Perfumed Gardeners, but was rejected as his taste was "too poppy".
-De Burgh went on to graduate from Trinity College Dublin, with a Master of Arts degree in French, English and History.
+De Burgh went on to study English and French at Trinity College Dublin.

 Musical career

 Early career

-Chris de Burgh signed his first contract with A&M Records in 1974, and supported Supertramp on their Crime of the Century tour, building himself a small fan base.
+De Burgh signed his first contract with A&M Records in 1974, and supported Supertramp on their Crime of the Century tour, building himself a small fan base.
 His début album, Far Beyond These Castle Walls, was a folk-tinged stab at fantasy in the tradition of the Moody Blues.
 It failed to chart upon its release in late 1974.
 A few months later, he released a single called "Turning Round" from the album, released outside the UK and Ireland as "Flying".
 It failed to make an impression in the UK, but it stayed on top of the Brazilian charts for 17 weeks.
 This became a familiar pattern for the singer/songwriter, as every one of his 1970s albums failed to chart in the UK or US while they racked up big sales in continental European and South American countries.

-In 1975 his second album, Spanish Train and Other Stories, was released.
+In 1975, de Burgh's second album, Spanish Train and Other Stories, was released.
 Whilst (again) not a huge commercial success, the album and tour expanded the fan base, with de Burgh starting to attract a cult following.
 Along with the epic title track, other fan favourite tracks from the album included "Patricia The Stripper" and "A Spaceman Came Travelling" (the latter released the following year as a single).
+The album made the lower end of the Canadian charts, giving De Burgh his first North American chart exposure; he would maintain a following and consistently chart in Canada for the rest of his major label career.